 Simply follow the instructions to prepare the butternut squash sauce, then let it cool slightly before storing it in airtight containers.

 You can then keep it in the fridge for up to 3 days.
 Or freeze it for up to 1-2 months in the refrigerator.
 By meal prepping the sauce, you can cut down your dinner time from 30 minutes to just 15 minutes (the time to cook your pasta noodles and toss them in the sauce).

 If you decide to meal prep the sauce ahead of time, use these tips to reheat it:

 From the fridge:

-Add the sauce in a pan and heat at a low temperature for about 5-7 minutes.
-Add half a cup to a cup of water to thin the sauce a bit, until it reaches your preferred consistency.
+Add the sauce to a pan and heat at a low temperature for about 5-7 minutes.
+Add half a cup to a cup of water to thin the sauce a bit until it reaches your preferred consistency.

 From the freezer:

 Remove the sauce from the freezer the night before and let it thaw at room temperature.
 Then reheat in a pan at a low temperature, adding enough water to thin it to your desired consistency.